BenFalken/CruX-Project/README.md

 `$ python3 -m venv venv`

-ACTIVATE THE ENVIRONMENT
+Activate the python environment

 `$ . venv/bin/activate`

-NOW, INSTALL FLASK AND THE SOCKET IN THE ENVIRONMENT YOU HAVE CREATED AND ACTIVATED
+Now, install all required packages

 `$ pip install -r requirements.txt`

-Ask for the firebase certificate and it will be provided.
+Email to the firebase_key.json certificate and it will be provided.
-To run, you must install all required packages using python 3.
 To run, enter the command:

 `$ export FLASK_APP=application`